jnweiger/showspeed/README.md

 Print I/O activity of process, files, or network.
 Print estimated time of arrival.

+(see also https://github.com/Xfennec/cv, which serves a similar purpose for monitoring coreutils)

 It can attach to a running process, identified by process name or pid, if the name is ambiguous.
 A line of statistics is printed every two seconds.
 If possible an ETA countdown timer is also printed.